 - Don’t push like a crazy chick!

 - Eat healthy, lots of fish!

 - Massaging your head, especially at the areas that don’t grow fast!

-I hope this helps!posted almost 4 years ago
+I hope this helps!posted over 5 years ago

 cardio gets your blood flowing, and actually helps your hair grow..

 Hair vitamins have never made me grow hair in weird places, and they are good.